Kudaes/RustChain/README.md

 The overview of the process is as follows:
 * We use SetUnhandledExceptionFilter to set a new exception filter function.
 * SetThreadContext is used in order to set a hardware breakpoint on kernel32!Sleep.
-* The tool calls Sleep, triggering the hardware breakpoint and driving the execution flow towards our exception filter function.
+* We call Sleep, triggering the hardware breakpoint and driving the execution flow towards our exception filter function.
-* The ROP chain is called, allowing to change the current memory page protection to N/A. Then SleepEx is called.
+* The ROP chain is called from the exception filter function, allowing to change the current memory page protection to N/A. Then SleepEx is called.
 Finally, the ROP chain restores the RX memory protection and the normal execution continues.

 This process repeats indefinitely.